A new face at the reins of US diplomacy toward Latin America

 The State Department announced Thursday that Michael Kozak will take over responsibility for the Western Hemisphere department a month after Kimberly Breier resigned.

 The appointment suggests the U.S. will continue to pursue a hard line against socialist Venezuela, even after President Donald Trump fired hawkish national security adviser John Bolton, saying there were strong disagreements over Iran, Afghanistan and a cascade of other global challenges.
-Kozak has beendeputy to Elliott Abrams, the U.S. special envoy on Venezuela, and played a major role in shaping U.S. policy on Venezuela this year.
+Kozak has been deputy to Elliott Abrams, the U.S. special envoy on Venezuela, and played a major role in shaping U.S. policy on Venezuela this year.

+Jose Miguel Vivanco, the Americas director of Human Rights Watch, said that throughout his long career focused mainly on Latin America Kozak has earned a reputation as a strategic thinker and forceful doer.

+“He’s among that rare breed of American diplomats who are fully aware of the U.S.’ unique power and responsibility to use its muscle to promote democracy and human rights,” said Vivanco.
+“That’s been his mantra for decades.”

 On Thursday, Trump tweeted: “My views on Venezuela, and especially Cuba, were far stronger than those of John Bolton.
 He was holding me back!”